marcocavanna/FireDataModeler/README.md

 ##### `read` {String} <!-- omit in toc -->
 The main Model path.
 It is the path where the model will add data or where it will read and parse data while getting it.
 It will be auto-added to writes path array
 ##### `hasID` {Boolean=true} <!-- omit in toc -->
 Setting the `hasID` to `true` will tell the Talker that the model is an Array of Firebase Node.
-If you have a list of `Contact` for example it must be setted to true.
-Else, if you are managin some other properties without an ID it must be setted to false.
+If you have a list of `Contact` for example it must be set to true.
+Else, if you are managing some other properties without an ID it must be set to false.
 ##### `writes` {Object[]} <!-- omit in toc -->
-An array of path where `Talker` will update data.
+An array of the path where `Talker` will update data.
 Each path Object could contain
 - `ref` {String} Required path reference
-- `queryOn` {[String]} The field to use to build query for data and get only the data to update
+- `queryOn` {[String]} The field to use to build the query for data and get only the data to update
 - `writeChild` {[String]} The child into put the updated data
-- `snapFilter` {[Function]} A function to execute to evaluate if child could be updated.
-If function return false, the child will be skippend and not updated
+- `snapFilter` {[Function]} A function to execute to evaluate if the child could be updated.
+If the function returns false, the child will be skipped and not updated
 - `model` {[String]} The model to use, must be an `Extractor` (you could read more on extractor later)

 Example